 The town of Bregenz, on the shores of the beautiful Lake Constance, is an idyllic place to begin this relaxed tour.
-In order to get to Innsbruck, you must pass through the B200, a winding road that offers panoramic Alpine views.
+In order to get to Innsbruck, you must pass through the B200, a winding road that offers panoramic alpine views.
 Those who want a pit stop could do so in Lech am Arlberg, a charming resort town that is popular with skiers and hikers.

-This winding route is known as the “High Alpine Road”, which takes you from Salzburg to Carinthia.
-Allowing travellers to pass through gorgeous scenery of the Hohe Tauern National Park, with views of almost 40 mountains, it is a favourite among both Austrians and tourists.
-The highest point of the Alpine Road is a staggering 2,504 metres, which unsurprisingly gives awe-inspiring views as well as the excitement of many hair-raising twists and turns.
-The landscape is varied enough to keep you interested for the duration of the one-hour trip, with miles and miles of gorgeous hills, cliffs, meadows, lakes and, of course, the beautiful Alps.
+This winding route is known as the High Alpine Road, which takes you from Salzburg to Carinthia, passing through gorgeous scenery of the Hohe Tauern National Park, with views of almost 40 mountains.
+The highest point of the road is a staggering 2,504m (8,200ft), and the views are, well, you can imagine how good they are.
+You can also enjoy the thrills and spills of the hair-raising twists and turns.
+The landscape is varied during the one-hour trip, with miles of gorgeous hills, cliffs, meadows, lakes and, of course, the Alps.